Pathways to Accreditation: Key Competencies Statement

 Convergence across key stakeholders

-A series of presentations and workshops were held to engage with partners and stakeholders to receive feedback on the proposed framework.
-This included sessions with the following organizations: Association for the Advancement of Sustainability, Sustainability Curriculum Consortium, Association for Environmental Studies and Sciences; National Academies of Science and Engineering, and the Australian Council of Environmental Deans and Directors.
-Overall, dialogue with key stakeholders indicated agreement on the key competencies and support for a proposal statement to inform the practices of sustainability programs in higher education.
+Since August 2022, a series of presentations, meetings, interviews, and workshops have been hosted by GCSE to engage with partners and stakeholders to receive feedback on the proposed reference framework for key competencies in sustainability as synthesized through literature and expert reviews by Wiek et al. 2011, Brundiers et al. 2021, and Redman & Wiek, 2021.
+This included consultation with the following organizations: Association for the Advancement of Sustainability in Higher Education, Association for Environmental Studies and Sciences, the Australian Council of Environmental Deans and Directors, the Cloud Institute, the North American Association for Environmental Education and the Sustainability Curriculum Consortium.
+After publication of the Proposal Statement on Key Competencies in Sustainability, an research-based input process was conducted with interested stakeholders to collect feedback via a survey and interviews, in order to further refine and validate the proposed reference framework.
+Overall, dialogue with key stakeholders indicated agreement on the interrelated set of key competencies in sustainability and support for a convergence statement to inform the design and practices of sustainability programs in higher education.